-Shares: 100,000 Options: 297,600 The Majority Voting Policy applies only in circumstances involving an uncontested election of directors, meaning an election in which the number of nominees is equal to the number of directors to be elected.
+The Majority Voting Policy applies only in circumstances involving an uncontested election of directors, meaning an election in which the number of nominees is equal to the number of directors to be elected.

-2015 Attendance Record
+2016 Attendance Record

 At Denison, we believe that attendance at meetings is a critical ingredient to an engaged and effective Board.
 Personal attendance at Board and committee meetings is expected of all directors.
 Directors can participate by teleconference if they cannot attend in person.
-The table below shows the number of Board and committee meetings each director attended in 2015.
+The table below shows the number of Board and committee meetings each director attended in 2016.

 At every Board and committee meeting including those held by teleconference, directors have an opportunity to meet in camera without management present and the independent directors also have an opportunity to meet without the non-independent directors.
 The independent directors also have an in-person session annually.
-In 2015, all five independent directors personally attended the annual meeting of independent directors.
+In 2016, all four independent directors attended the annual meeting of independent directors.

-Name Воа rd ıdit nittee - nsation nittee Enviro Health & Comr & Safety Corpo Governa Nomin Comn ance & ating John H. Craig 1 8 of 8 100% 3 of 3 100% W. Robert Dengler 9 of 9 100% 3 of 3 100% 4 of 4 100% Brian D. Edgar 9 of 9 100% 5 of 5 100% 3 of 3 100% Ron F. Hochstein 9 of 9 100% 4 of 4 100% Joo Soo Park 2 8 of 9 88% Lukas H. Lundin 9 of 9 100% William A. Rand 9 of 9 100% 5 of 5 100% 3 of 3 100% Catherine J.G.
-Stefan 9 of 9 100% 5 of 5 100% 3 of 3 100%
+Name Boa rd ıdit mittee nsation nittee Enviror Health & Comn & Safety Corpo Govern Nomir Comn ance & nating W. Robert Dengler 8 of 8 100% 4 of 4 100% 4 of 4 100% Brian D. Edgar 8 of 8 100% 4 of 4 100% 3 of 3 100% Ron F. Hochstein 8 of 8 100% 4 of 4 100% Hyung Mun Bae 2 of 7 29% Lukas H. Lundin 6 of 8 75% William A. Rand 6 of 8 75% 4 of 4 100% 4 of 4 100% Catherine J.G.
+Stefan 8 of 8 100% 4 of 4 100% 3 of 3 100%

-Note to 2015 Attendance Record:
+Notes to 2016 Attendance Record:

-- 1. Mr. Craig was a director until he resigned on November 5, 2015.
-There was one meeting of the Board in 2015 after his resignation. - 2.
-Mr. Tae-Hwan Kim was a director until he resigned on January 6, 2015.
-There were no Board meetings in 2015 prior to his resignation.
-Mr. Park was appointed as KEPCO's representative on the Board on January 16, 2015 and was on the Board until his resignation on January 19, 2016.
+- 1. Mr. Joo Soo Park was a director until he resigned on January 19, 2016.
+There were no Board meetings in 2016 prior to his resignation.
+Mr. Bae was appointed as KEPCO's representative on the Board on February 11, 2016 and was on the Board until his resignation on December 23, 2016.
+There was one meeting of the Board in 2016 prior to his appointment. - 2.
+Technical difficulties impeded the attendance at a special meeting of the Board.